ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 * Container 3 runs an API Gateway that writes transaction event logs, and includes API Manager is an optional component.
 For more details, see [Deploy API Manager or OAuth in Docker containers](/docs/apim_installation/apigw_containers/container_apimgr_oauth).
 * Container 4 runs an Admin Node Manager that generates metrics from transaction event logs, which are then read from the metrics database by API Manager and API Gateway Analytics.
 * Container 5 runs API Gateway Analytics, which is an optional standalone client of the metrics database.
 For more details, see [Deploy API Gateway Analytics in Docker containers](/docs/apim_installation/apigw_containers/container_apigateway_analytics).
+* Container 6 runs the Discovery Agent.
+The Discovery Agent is used to discover new published APIs or any updated APIs.
+Once they are discovered, the related APIs are published to Amplify Central.
+For more details, see [Discovery Agent](/docs/connect_manage_environ/connect_api_manager/gateway-administation/index.html#discovery-agent)
+* Container 7 runs the Traceability Agent.
+The Traceability Agent is used to prepare the transaction events that are sent to Amplify platform.
+Fore more details, see [Traceability Agent](/docs/connect_manage_environ/connect_api_manager/gateway-administation/index.html#traceability-agent)

 {{< alert title="Note" color="primary" >}}The example Quick Start domain topology is suitable for a development environment only.
 For more details, see the readme file provided with the API Gateway Docker scripts.{{< /alert >}}